-In the Autumn last year we completed a wonderful project ‘Stoneage Friend’ with the Museum of London.
-We’re currently waiting to hear whether we have the funding for this years project.
-Catherine and Alison worked in 3 special schools – St Giles, The Village and Riverside to deliver creative workshops during the Autumn term.
-They then developed a new storytelling session from the imput of the children which was performed at the museum in December 2019.
+We are absolutely delighted to announce that we have secured funding for a second year of our storytelling performance project for special schools at the Museum.
+Last year we created a wonderful project ‘Stoneage Friend’.
+Catherine and Alison worked in 3 special schools – St Giles, The Village and Riverside Haringay to deliver creative workshops during the Autumn term.
+They then developed a new storytelling session from the input of the children which was performed at the museum in December 2019.

-All schools were invited to watch the performance.
 It was an amazing process and we are really proud of the work.
-We began with a focus group at the museum with all of the teachers from the schools and let them decide the theme of the work.
-They were drawn to the ‘London before London’ galleries and so we embarked on a stoneage theme.
+We began with a focus group at the museum with all of the teachers from the schools where they decided the theme of the project.
+They were drawn to the ‘London before London’ galleries and so we embarked on a Stoneage theme.
 We created a non-verbal character during the workshops which worked so well with the children, many of whom were non-verbal themselves.
 The children helped her to make a fire and fish in the river.
 At the river she meets another girl who proceeds to catch all of the fish and then the children help ‘The girl’ to work out what to do and learn about sharing.

 Previous work with MoL

-We were initially commissioned by MoL12 years ago to create a new performance for groups from special schools, but ended up entirely re-evaluating how we work with all young people regardless of disability – becoming much more multi-sensory in our approach.
+We were initially commissioned by MoL 13 years ago to create a new performance for groups from special schools, but ended up entirely re-evaluating how we work with all young people regardless of disability – becoming much more multi-sensory in our approach.

 We began by taking part in an evaluation of how drama and theatre was used with young people from special schools and the how our new session would be developed in response to this.
 There were very successful storytelling sessions happening already by storytellers who were able to be flexible to the needs of the group.
 There were some theatre based sessions which had originally been devised for mainstream groups, (monologues by historical characters) but the success of these depended on the abilities of the group.
 For groups with more complex needs, if we wanted to use drama, a new approach was needed.
 We started off thinking about these groups but in fact the multi-sensory, participatory approach we developed is accessible to all and flexible enough to be extended for more able groups.